locka99/cpp-to-rust-book/02_c_and_cpp_background/index.md

 The C [^1] programming language was developed as part of Unix [^2] by Dennis Ritchie and Ken Thompson.

-Unix started life on the PDP-7 microcomputer.
-This version was written in assembly language.
+Unix started life on the PDP-7 microcomputer and was originally written in assembly language.
 The OS was then ported to the PDP-11 architecture, also in assembly.

-Ritchie developed C in 1972 as a higher level language and compiler for writing Unix software than pure assembly.
+Ritchie developed C in 1972 as a higher level language and compiler for writing Unix software in a more abstract way than pure assembly.
 The language provided constructs such as static types, loops, conditionals, expressions etc and the compiler produced machine code which was almost as efficient as hand written assembly.
 Over time much of Unix itself, including much of the kernel was rewritten in C which in turn aided portability.

 The compiler was also a bundled component of Unix, so Unix users could develop their own software using the language.
+Thus C became a popular way of developing Unix software.

 [^1] C was called C because it was influenced by a language called B developed by Thompson as a simplified version of BCPL.